Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

-Adopting CRM the right way definitely benefits your enterprise, no doubt about that.
+Adopting CRM the right way definitely benefits your enterprise in more ways than one, including delivering superior customer service, no doubt about that.
 However, more often than not, people get the process wrong and hence, the debacles!

-Look at this important statistic from Merkle Group, Inc. which says that companies which are successful in CRM adoption saw clear benefits and real business value.
+Look at this important statistic from Merkle Group, Inc. which says that companies that are successful in CRM adoption saw clear benefits and real business value.

 The same survey says that the failure rate of CRM adoption in large companies is nearly 63%.
 Clearly, this is an unacceptable number and companies need to follow the right strategies around CRM end-user adoption.